yogesh-studypad/cocos-docs/manual/framework/cocos2d-js/2-working-environment-and-workflow/2-1-web-game-wechat-game-with-cocos2d-js-lite-web-dev-enviroment/en.md

-# 2.1 Web game / Wechat game with Cocos2d-JS Lite(Web dev environment)
+# 2.1 Web Game Workflow with Cocos2d-JS Lite (Web dev environment)

 Cocos2d-JS have designed a specific workflow for web developers, for these developers, it's much better to have a single file engine to be embeded like other web frameworks directly into their html page.
 What's more important, the Cocos2d-JS full package is too big and too complicated for web developers, it's like being thrown in a huge labyrinth.
 This will send our developers a mistaken message: "Cocos2d-JS is too heavy to develop web games."